 Security is another factor to consider.
 It’s not just a matter of providing your customers’ preferred payment methods, but it’s also about establishing trust.
 When choosing a firearms friendly payment processor, make sure they provide the complete and updated set of data security features, including assistance for PCI DSS certification.
 Anti-fraud and chargeback protections should also come with the service package.

 Lastly, you need a high-risk payments provider with a wide range of experience in helping out firearms dealers effectively.
 When looking for a PayPal alternative for guns or other weapons, using processors like Allied Payments can help.

 At Allied Payments, we offer low-cost merchant account services for high-risk businesses, especially those that are looking for merchant services for firearms business.

 Our e-commerce services consistently offer the best payment gateway for gunbroker businesses.
 We can integrate into nearly any firearms inventory software, firearm retailer software or gun deal software used for FFL merchant services.
 We provide convenient, safe, and secure transactions.
-Plus, our global expertise and financial networks allow us to find the best options that will really work for your business.
+Plus, our global expertise and financial networks allow us to find the best firearm-friendly options that will really work for your business.